CRÉER UN PROFIL

 EVEN BETTER!

-There are far too many single-use containers in circulation, even though they are compliant with the City of Montreal’s legislation that has banned certain single-use plastic items since March 28, 2023.
+There are far too many single-use containers in circulation, even though they are compliant with the City of Montreal and the Government of Canada regulations.

 Best practices